OctopusDeploy/blog/blog/2019-01/azure-management-certs/index.md

 > Supporting Service Management APIs any longer will hold us back from delivering a premium developer experience and control at planet scale.

-Although behind the scenes we will continue to provide the ability to perform deployments using Management Certificates to Cloud Services, the removal of these libraries from the portal means that we have had to remove some functionality that was previously available.
-Although we strive to always keep backwards compatibility a key part of our decision making, sometimes older functionality just has to be dropped.
+Although behind the scenes we will continue to provide the ability to perform deployments using Management Certificates to Cloud Services, the removal of these libraries from the Octopus Portal means that we have had to remove some functionality that was previously available.
+Despite striving to keep backwards compatibility a key part of our decision making, sometimes older functionality just has to be dropped.